 The leave may be increased by 30 days if each of the parents enjoys, exclusively, a period of 30 consecutive days, or two periods of 15 consecutive days, following the mandatory period of six weeks following the childbirth to be enjoyed exclusively by the mother.
 In case of multiple births (eg, twins), the duration of the initial parental leave is increased by 30 days for each child beyond the first one.

-Fathers are entitled to take parental leave after birth of 20 consecutive or non-consecutive working days within six weeks of the birth (five of which must be taken immediately after the birth).
-The paternity leave may be extended for five more working days provided it is taken at the same time as the mother's initial parental leave.
+Fathers are entitled to take parental leave after birth of 28 days (consecutive or in interpolated periods of at least seven days), within 42 days of the birth (seven of which must be taken immediately after the birth).
+The paternity leave may be extended for seven more days provided it is taken at the same time as the mother's initial parental leave.

 During the parental leave, the employer is not obliged to pay remuneration, as the Social Security pays an allowance.
 This period of leave cannot prejudice the position of the woman concerning any of the remaining entitlements, notably those dependent on attendance at work.